Existentially closed measure-preserving actions of free groups: Introduction

-For simplicity, throughout the paper we consider only free groups $\mbF_k$ with $k$ finite, and some details are given only in the case $k=2$.
-However our main results from Sections \ref{s:main} and \ref{s:particular-cases} are easily seen to hold when $k=\omega$.
+Throughout the paper, we will concentrate mostly on free groups $\mbF_k$ with $k$ finite, and some details are given only in the case $k=2$.
+However, our main results from Sections \ref{s:main} and \ref{s:particular-cases} also hold when $k=\omega$, as we show.
 It seems likely that the same is true for the results in Sections \ref{s:metric-generics} and \ref{s:profinite-completion}, with the appropriate corresponding notion of metric generics, but we leave those details to the interested reader.

 The paper is written in the language of model theory, and familiarity with continuous logic is assumed.
 For basic background see \cite{bbhu08} and \cite{benusv10}.
+For an extensive treatment of the model theory of probability spaces, see \cite{bh23}.
 We hope however that the introductory explanations given above for the case of pmp systems will help the interested readers coming from measured group theory to make the necessary translations.

 \hrulefill